01Zhangbw/01Zhangbw.github.io/_pages/about.md

 * Top Ten Excellent Students Models of South China University of Technology, 2023 (Top 0.05% at SCUT, only ten of all undergraduates at SCUT)
 * Top Ten Excellent Communist Party Members Nomination Award of South China University of Technology, 2024 (Top 0.02% of all students at SCUT)
 * First-class Prize Scholarship of South China University of Technology, 2023 (Top 4%)
-* First-class of Hongping Changqing Innovation Scholarship, 2024
+* First-class of Hongping Changqing Technology Innovation Scholarship, 2024
 * Top Ten Excellent Classes Nomination Award of South China University of Technology (as monitor), 2023 (only ten of all undergraduate classes at SCUT)
 * Mathematical Contest In Modeling (MCM): Finalist, 2023 (Top 0.17% world-wide)
 * The Chinese Mathematics Competitions (Guangdong): First Prize, 2022 & 2023 (twice, Top 7.8% provincial)